 The new update brings with it several new features and fixes to the Manhattan T3-R, including:

-1. Third channel recording and timeshifting
+1. Third channel viewing and timeshifting

 Until now, Manhattan’s recording boxes only allowed you to record two channels at the same time, while either watching one of those two – or watching a previously recorded programme.